Book Rights And Wrongs And Traps For New Authors

 Protect Your Book Rights

-So many avenues are available now for authors to publish a book, but you should always be mindful of your book rights.
+New authors have many avenues to publish a book, but you should always be mindful of your book rights.

-At the top of the list is traditional publishing and the five big publishers and their myriad of imprints.
+At the top of the list is traditional publishing, the five big publishers, and their myriad of imprints.
 Then follows medium and small press publishers.

-There are also hybrid publishers, micro-publishers, vanity publishers, and, lastly, untrustworthy charlatans.
+There are also hybrid publishers, micro-publishers, vanity publishers, and, lastly, publishers with a poor reputation.

-It can be daunting for a new author to know which is the best avenue.
-This is especially true for those not confident in taking the self-publishing route.
+It can be daunting for a new author to know which route to take.
+This is especially true for those who are not confident in self-publishing.

-Whenever you consider using a publisher, the most critical element is making a decision concerning your book rights.
+Whenever you consider using a publisher, the most crucial decision is who owns your book rights.

-Whether in part or total, a publishing house will always want the rights to a book before they publish.
+Whether in part or whole, a major traditional publishing house will always want the rights to a book before it agrees to publish it.

 It may include rights for different international markets.

-Rights can also be assigned or not to different versions of a book.
+Rights can also be assigned or not to different versions of a book such as paperback, hardcover, audiobook, or ebook.

 In some cases, a publisher may only want the rights to the print book version and allow an author to retain the rights for ebooks.

-Generally, if a publisher offers a book advance, it is logical to expect that an author would agree to sign over the rights to a book.
+Generally, if a publisher offers a book advance, it is logical to expect an author to agree to sign over the rights to a book.

-But advances are becoming a rarity in today’s publishing world, even for established traditionally published authors.
+However, advances are becoming a rarity in today’s publishing world, even for established, traditionally published authors.

-Whenever an author writes a book, they own the book rights and copyright, which are different.
+Whenever an author writes a book, they own the book rights and copyright.

 It’s always up to the author to decide what to do with these rights to their books.